Diana-Alvarez-Manjarrez/Amazon_Warehouse_Metrics/README.md

 ## Key Findings & Insights
 Some of the most important insights discovered: <br>
-•	Incident distribution is almost evenly spread, indicating that injury risk is not specifically tied to a specific shift but rather is more than likely influenced by task type, volume, or process environment <br>
+•	Incident distribution is almost evenly spread, indicating that injury risk is not specifically tied to a specific shift but rather is more than likely influenced by task type, volume, or process environment. <br>
 •	When drilling down in the incident count line chart we can see seasonal patterns taking place.
 Notable spikes take place during later months of the year until January and die down in February.
 This is consistent operational volumes are higher during holiday seasons like Thanksgiving, Christmas, and New Year. <br>
 •	Ergonomic injuries and Gravity related access were  the most common hazard type, indicating strain from repetitive motion lifting and posture and objects not being properly secured on shelves or pallets are driving incidents. <br>
 •	Loading dock work areas consistently showed higher injury rates, indicating operational bottlenecks or training gaps. <br>